bootdotdev/blog/content/python/python-best-practices.md

 Testing is a crucial part of software development.
 Any piece of code that goes into production should be tested, and preferably on many different levels.
 Tests range from tiny [unit tests](/clean-code/writing-good-unit-tests-dont-mock-database-connections) all the way up to all-encompassing end-to-end or acceptance tests.You can read more about the software [test hierarchy here](https://www.softwaretestinggenius.com/simple-explanation-of-hierarchy-of-testing-levels/).

 [Unittest](https://docs.python.org/3/library/unittest.html) is a standard Python package that serves as a testing framework.
 It was inspired by the ubiquitous [JUnit](https://junit.org/junit5/).
-Unittest “supports test automation, sharing of setup and shutdown code for tests, aggregation of tests into collections, and independence of the tests from the reporting framework”
+Unittest "supports test automation, sharing of setup and shutdown code for tests, aggregation of tests into collections, and independence of the tests from the reporting framework"

 Although unittest is a handy framework, there is still room for improvement.
 [Pytest](https://docs.pytest.org/en/6.2.x/) is a great package for elevated testing.
 For example, using pytest, you can easily parametrize fixtures and functions using the parametrize decorator, where you can pass in arguments for tests along with the corresponding expected output.